 6. How do I get to speak to my Occupational Therapist?

 Please ring 736000.
-When prompted, please dial zero and say the name of the person you want to speak to.
+When told to, please dial zero and say the name of the person you want to speak to.
 You will be automatically put through.

 7. Can I arrange to have some unwanted equipment collected?